jharmison-redhat/openshift-devsecops/dashboard/tekton/workshop/content/lab07.md

 ```

-If I run that same command again, the output is much shorter - just the results of the requested goal and none of the download output:
+If we run that same command again, the output is much shorter - just the results of the requested goal and none of the download output:
 ```bash
 tkn task start --inputresource source=tasks-source --param GOALS=clean  --param SETTINGS_PATH=configuration/cicd-settings-nexus3.xml --workspace name=maven-repo,claimName=maven-repo-pvc simple-maven --showlog
 Taskrun started: simple-maven-run-8562d